Food Inspiration

-It’s time to reflect what I’ve been eating in our Chennai home
+It’s time to reflect upon what we’ve been eating in our Chennai home

 For the love of Lamprais… and Srilanka

 Cooking Srilankan Lamprais at home… what a delicious and elaborate tribute to the country where we set up our first home – Srilanka!
 On the day of Guru Purnima when one pays homage to their gurus or teachers, I wanted to pay homage to a country that has taught me a lot – Srilanka!
-I cooked Lamprais and Deviled Prawns at home, both very popular Srilankan dishes… delicious and elaborate tributes to the country where we set up our first home.
-Lamprais is a rice preparation where Kaha Bath or yellow rice, along with Lampara meat curry, fried plantain cooked in coconut curry, Wambatu Moju or an eggplant preparation, seeni…
+I cooked Lamprais and Deviled Prawns at home, both very … Read More For the love of Lamprais… and Srilanka

 Celebrating Eid with Binangkal – the Filipino version of Middle Eastern Leqaimat

 Binangkals are deep-fried dough ball coated with sesame seeds and originates from the Philippines.
 They are quite similar to the regional favourite Leqaimats which are traditionally consumed during Iftar in the holy month of Ramadan, but less sweet.
 Eid Mubarak!
 I am sharing Lady M’s recipe of binangkal that I recently shared with Khaleej Times.
-Binangkals, according to me, are the Filipino version of Middle Eastern Leqaimats.
-In the Philippines, binangkals are popular munchies with tea and coffee and sold at roadside stalls and regular bakeries.
-Lady M has been living with us for for more than 12 years now.
-Over the years she has learnt to cook Bengali and…
+Binangkals, according to me, are the Filipino version of … Read More Celebrating Eid with Binangkal – the Filipino version of Middle Eastern Leqaimat

 Acharuli – Making the boat shaped Georgian Khachapuri at home